JohnRushKucharski/climate-canvas/README.md

 poetry install
 ``

-This will create a python virtual environment containing all the required climate-canvas dependencies, with affecting the global python environment.
+This will create a python virtual environment containing all the required climate-canvas dependencies, without affecting your system's global python environment.

 The climate-canvas program should be ready for use as either a python package or command line utility.
 To test the command line interface (CLI) type the following command into your shell: